Managing users properly is one of the most important things you can do to keep your Linux server secure.

 ivan ALL=(ALL:ALL) /home/ivan/script.sh

-Viewing sudo Privileges
+Viewing Your sudo Privileges

 sudo -l

-The sudo Timer
+Understanding the sudo Timer

 sudo -k

-Monitoring User Activities
+Monitoring User Activities with sudo

 Defaults logfile=/var/log/sudo.log